lilyhe123/WLSOnDocker/test.md

 ## How to Build and Run

-### 1. Build the WebLogic image for this sample domain
+### 1. Build the WebLogic Image for This Sample Domain
 Pre-steps before build the image:
 1. You need to download get-pip.py from https://bootstrap.pypa.io/get-pip.py and save it to folder 'container-scripts'.
-2. If you run `docker build` behind a proxy, you need to set up http&https proxy in Dockerfile.
+2. If you run `docker build` behind a proxy, you need to set up http and https proxy in the Dockerfile.

 Then build the image:
 ```